tigeranniemac/react-audio-player/README.md

 #### onAbort {Function}
 Called when unloading the audio player, like when switching to a different src file.
 Passed `audio.currentTime`.

+## onCanPlay {Function}
+Called when enough of the file has been downloaded to be able to start playing.

 #### onEnded {Function}
 Called when playback has finished to the end of the file.
 Passed `audio.currentTime`.

+#### onError {Function}
+Called when the audio tag encounters an error.

 #### onListened {Function}
 Called every `listenInterval` milliseconds during playback.
 Passed `audio.currentTime`.